-The data broker needs an outbound internet connection so it can poll the Cloud Sync service for tasks over port 443.
+The data broker needs an outbound internet connection so it can poll the BlueXP copy and sync service for tasks over port 443.

-When Cloud Sync deploys the data broker in Google Cloud, it creates a security group that enables the required outbound communication.
+When BlueXP copy and sync deploys the data broker in Google Cloud, it creates a security group that enables the required outbound communication.